isabella232/Course-Starter-Kit/metadata_course.markdown

 2. *Swift Playgrounds*: Learn how to create your first Swift playground, and see how useful it can be to learn Swift, and use in day-to-day development.
 [FREE]

+3. *Challenge: Using Playgrounds*: Practice using while loops on your own, through a hands-on challenge.

-3. *Conclusion*: Let's review where you are with your Swift core concepts, and discuss what's next.
+4. *Conclusion*: Let's review where you are with your Swift core concepts, and discuss what's next.
 [Swift 4, iOS 11 Beta 6, Xcode 9]

 ## Part 2: Flow Control